harness/developer-hub/release-notes/continuous-delivery.md

   This item requires Harness Delegate version 80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Upgraded go-template binary to version 0.4.3, which uses go version 1.20.
+- Upgraded go-template binary to version 0.4.3, which uses Go version 1.20.
 (CDS-58919)

   This item requires Harness Delegate version 80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- Removed Helm version 3.1 from delegates with an immutable image type (image tag yy.mm.xxxxx).
+- Removed Helm version 3.1 from delegates with an immutable image type (image tag `yy.mm.xxxxx`).
 (CDS-58892, ZD-47520, ZD-48553)

   This item requires Harness Delegate version 80104.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).